All Episodes

 500, nothing to necessarily sneeze at.

-We have just received at the close of my local show that I've just finished here mere moments ago.
+We have just received the close of my local show that I've just finished here mere moments ago.

 We had a special correspondent phone in from Occupy Fort Worth.

-It was a guy with a rolled up newspaper serving as a megaphone.
+It was a guy with a rolled-up newspaper serving as a megaphone.

-They had about 20 people, and God love them.
+They had about 20 people.

 I just don't know if these folks know exactly what they're doing.